 • Basic Needs - Services to help people with basic survival (e.g., drop-in centers, food, hygiene, laundry)

-• Shelter - Short-term housing to help people avoid sleeping on the street (can take many forms, including: congregate, non-congregate, safe parking, tiny homes, motel vouchers, etc.)
+• Shelter - Short-term lodgings to help people avoid sleeping on the street (can take many forms, including: congregate, non-congregate, safe parking, tiny homes, motel vouchers, etc.)

-• Medium-Term Assistance - Time-bound case management and housing assistance for people with lower levels of acuity who have a path back to self-sufficiency (e.g., rapid rehousing programs)
+• Medium-Term Assistance - Time-bound case management and housing assistance for people with lower levels of acuity who have a path back to self-sufficiency (often this is rapid rehousing programs)

 • Finding Units - The actual process of identifying housing units, whether through landlord recruitment, building new housing, master-leasing, or shared housing

-STEPS is intended to show how these building blocks tend to fit together.
-Importantly, all of these program components are undergirded by a second S - Systems.
-This refers to the principles and policies that tie all of these pieces together:
+"STEP" is intended to show how these programmatic building blocks tend to fit together.
+Importantly, all of these components are undergirded by a second S - Systems.
+This refers to the more intangible principles and practices that tie all of these pieces together:

-• Team - The actual people doing the work, from frontline staff to executive leadership
+• Workforce - Supporting the actual people doing the work, from frontline staff to executive leadership

-• Equity - Ensuring the system is producing equitable outcomes
+• Equity - Making sure the system is producing equitable outcomes for everyone in it

-• Lived Experience / Expertise - Ensuring the system is informed by the people who are utilizing it
+• Customers - Ensuring system design includes feedback from the people who are utilizing it

-• Data - The metrics and outcomes providing overall accountability and feedback
+• Data - Establishing the right metrics and outcomes to measure progress and accountability

 If the building blocks for a homeless system of care are generally the same in every community, then it stands to reason that if you compared all of the various approaches to a given building block, "optimal" approaches would emerge (i.e., best practices).